AdaCore/spark2014/lrm/source/subprograms.rst

 ~~~~~~~~~~~~~~~~~~~~

 Every subprogram has a dependency relation, explicitly given in a
-``dependency_aspect``, implicitly calculated from the subprogram code
+``dependency_aspect``, implicitly synthesized from the subprogram code
 or conservatively assumed from the *formal parameters* and *global
 variables* of the subprogram.
+If the subprogram is declared in the
+visible part of package it may also have a
+``refined_dependency_aspect``, again explicitly given or synthesised.

-The dependency relation of a subprgram
+The dependency relation of a subprgram is used to determine the effect
-is used to determine the effect of a call to a subprogram in terms of
+of a call to a subprogram in terms of the flows of information through
-the flows of information through the subprogram.
+the subprogram.

 #.
+A subprogram P declared in the visible part of a package, called
+   within the body or private descendents of the package and P
+   requires a ``refined_dependency_aspect`` because of
-In a call to a subprogram P, the following will be used as the
+   state_refinement, the following will be used as the dependency
-   dependency relation of P:
+   relation of P:

+   * the ``dependency_relation`` from the explicit
+     ``refined_dependency_aspect`` if one is present;
+   * for a function which does not have an explicit
+     ``dependency_aspect``, the assumed dependency relation is that
+     its result is dependent on all of its imports;
+   * for a procedure which does not does not have an explicit
+     ``refined_dependency_aspect`` but the the subprogram
+     has a proper body, the implicit dependency relation synthesized
+     from the subprogram code will be used.
+   * for a procedure which has neither a ``refined_dependency_aspect``
+     nor a proper body the conservative dependency relation that is
+     used is that every ``export`` is dependent on every ``import``.

+#.
+A call to a subprogram P from a client of the package containing
+   the declaration of P or for a call to a subprogram which does not
+   require a ``refined_dependency_aspect``, the following will be used
+   as the dependency relation :

-   #. the ``dependency_relation`` from an explicit ``dependency_aspect`` if one is present;
+   * the ``dependency_relation`` from an explicit ``dependency_aspect`` if one is present;
-   #. for a function which does not have an explicit
+   * for a function which does not have an explicit
-      ``dependency_aspect``, the assumed dependency relation is that its result is
+     ``dependency_aspect``, the assumed dependency relation is that
-      dependent on all of its imports;
+     its result is dependent on all of its imports;
-   #. for a procedure which does not does not have an explicit
+   * for a procedure which does not does not have an explicit
      ``dependency_aspect`` but the subprogram has a proper body, the
-      implicit dependency relation determined from the subprogram code
+     implicit dependency relation synthesized from the subprogram code
      will be used.
-   #. for a procedure which has neither a ``dependency_aspect`` nor a
+   * for a procedure which has neither a ``dependency_aspect`` nor a
      proper body the conservative dependency relation that is used is
      that every ``export`` is dependent on every ``import``.

 Return Statements
 -----------------